Skip to main content

 Is Hematite magnetic?+

 Natural Hematite is not magnetic.
-However, many "Hematite" beads and pendants sold in crystal shops are actually synthetic "magnetic Hematite" — a manufactured material made from barium-strontium ferrite that is strongly magnetic.
-These man-made stones carry a similar appearance and are widely accepted for metaphysical use, though purists prefer natural Hematite.
-If you need a magnet test, genuine Hematite will not attract or be attracted to a magnet.
+But a lot of the "Hematite" beads and pendants sold in crystal shops are actually synthetic "magnetic Hematite" — a manufactured material made from barium-strontium ferrite that is strongly magnetic.
+These look similar and are widely accepted for metaphysical use, though some people prefer the real thing.
+If you hold a magnet near genuine Hematite, nothing will happen.

 What is Hematite good for?+